aliasnille/pap-api/README.md

 For 10 years I worked as a web developer and in recent years I have been working more and more APIs of various kinds.
 This has created an interest in me for APIs.
 When the vacation were approaching, I got time to develop my own API, maybe nothing revolutionary but a moderate project for me to test and learn.
 My API is now finished and launched publicly.
-With PAP-API, you can easily retrieve data in XML and / or JSON to check and verify addresses and postal codes in Sweden.
+With PAP-API, you can easily retrieve data in XML, JSON or JSONP to check and verify addresses and postal codes in Sweden.

 ## Usage